Blockstream/satellite/api/examples/README.md

 #### Password-protected GPG keyring

-In case the private key in your keyring is password-protected, you will need to use to inform your password when signing a message with the sender app.
-To do so, append `--password` when running the app.
-For example, as follows:
+By default it is assumed that the private key in your keyring is password-protected.
+In case you want to use a private key that is **not** password-protected for signing a transmission or decrypting incoming messages, run the sender and reader apps with option `--no-password`, as follows:

 ```
-./api_data_sender.py -f filename --sign --password
+./api_data_sender.py -f filename --sign --no-password
 ```

-Likewise, when decrypting messages with the reader app, if you need to inform your password, append `--password` to the API data reader command-line.
-For example, as follows:

 ```
-./api_data_reader.py --password
+./api_data_reader.py --no-password
 ```

 ### Text messages